ankitects/anki-manual/src/addons.md

 cases, updating Anki can break the compatibility with older add-ons.
 If one of your add-ons stops working after updating Anki, please consider reporting the issue to the add-on author.
-If you rely on this add-on, consider to keep using an older Anki version until the add-on gets an update.
+If you rely on this add-on, you will need to keep using an older Anki version until the add-on gets an update.

 Many add-on authors include their email address in the add-on, so if you